-For options over shares this is usually the Thursday before the last Friday in the month.
+For options over shares expiring before June 2020, this is usually the Thursday before the last Friday in the month.
+For expiries after June 2020 it is usually the third Thursday.
 For index options, expiry is usually the third Thursday of the contract month.
-ASX will also list weekly index options with the next two to three weeks available, expiry day is Thursday.
 However, ASX Clear has the right to change this date should the need arise.